How to Incorporate Minimalistic Design in Your Mobile App?

 When you opt for the simpler color schemes, it directly improves the user experience and thus enhances the overall app stickiness.

 A majority of the immensely successful apps have opted for a monochromatic or analogous color scheme.

 A monochromatic color scheme typically consists of various shades, tints, and tones of the same chosen hue.
 Opting for a monochromatic color scheme lets you, as a designer include a number of colors without wreaking havoc on the aesthetics.

-With Appy Pie’s Facebook app maker, you can now convert your Facebook page into an app and efficiently manage all the activities of the page.
-Right from messages to insights of the page, you can get access to view and alter anything on your FB page., LinkedIn are known for making good use of the color blue in their design.
+Of the popular apps, Facebook, LinkedIn are known for making good use of the color blue in their design.
 It definitely works!
 Blue is a color that is wildly popular and one that you can opt for if you are not pre-disposed to a particular color.

 3. Consistent Typography